I am reading it for you and for me.

 Why?
 I had no idea how what he was talking about was connecting to what the book was supposedly about.

-I am nearly certain that this happens to you often.
+I am nearly certain that this happens to you too.
 The thought is “What does this have to do with the price of tea in China?” or some other dismissive thought.

 My “not self” is frustration.
 Yours may be anger, fear, discouragement, or boasting…